Module Catalogue 2024/25

 Aims

-- To enable students to use discourse analysis to support language learning
+- To explore how students can use discourse analysis-based findings to inform their second language teaching practices and language learning

 Outline Of Syllabus